 Protecting Immigrant Students

-Claire will push to make Washington State a leader on protecting immigrant students and families against ICE, deportation, and other threats.
-She will fight for policies that create tangible protections for immigrant students such as creating pathways to citizenship, and continuing to provide access and opportunities without documentation status as a qualifier for services.
+Claire is fighting to make Washington State a leader on protecting immigrant students and families against ICE, deportation, and other threats.
+She supports policies that create tangible protections for immigrant students such as creating pathways to citizenship, and continuing to provide access and opportunities without documentation status as a qualifier for services.